Command: alloc exec

 NOMAD_NAMESPACEenvironment variable if set.
 If set to

-'*', job and alloc subcommands query all namespaces authorized to user.
+'*', subcommands which support this functionality query all namespaces authorized to user.
 Defaults to the "default" namespace.

 -no-color: Disables colored command output.
 Alternatively,